PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Always use the API gateway pattern and minimize the exposed application surface area

 * Never expose internal service details in client code - i.e. frontend code that runs in web browsers or on mobile devices.
 Frontend code should communicate via an API only.
-This means that you should avoid using inherently insecure architectural patterns such as `client side service discovery`.
+This means that we should avoid using inherently insecure architectural patterns such as `client side service discovery`.

 * Identify and classify services based on the sensitivity of the data that they handle.
 Consider the deployment and management policy for services based on this classification.

 * Ensure that regular and robust security and penetration testing is carried out by an expert third party.

-* Be familiar and ensure that your team is familiar with the OWASP top ten security risks [https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project)
+* Be familiar and ensure that our team is familiar with the OWASP top ten security risks [https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project)

 ### There's more
 For the recipes in this chapter we have been using Docker containers, in the chapter on deployment we will investigate building our own containers.
 There are some useful container techniques that we should be aware of, lets explore a few here: